exercism/kotlin/concepts/bitwise-operations/about.md

 Integer.toBinaryString(ns)  // => "111"
 ```

-Bit-shifts just move everything to the left or right by a specified number of positions.
+Bit-shifts move everything to the left or right by a specified number of positions.
 Some bits drop off one end, and the other end is padded with zeros or ones.

 - Left shift with `shl`: zero-padding.